tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <p>
 Details on the trial which provided the data for this model can be found at: <br>

-&nbsp;Neoptolemos JP, Stocken DD, Bassi C, et al. Adjuvant Chemotherapy With Fluorouracil Plus Folinic Acid vs Gemcitabine Following &nbsp;Pancreatic Cancer
+<a href = "https://jamanetwork.com/journals/jama/fullarticle/186548" > Neoptolemos JP, Stocken DD, Bassi C, et al. Adjuvant Chemotherapy With
+Fluorouracil Plus Folinic Acid vs Gemcitabine Following Pancreatic Cancer
 Resection: A Randomized Controlled Trial.
 JAMA.
-2010;304(10):1073–1081. doi:10.1001/jama.2010.1275 <br>
+2010;304(10):1073–1081. doi:10.1001/jama.2010.1275 <br> </a>
-<a href = "https://jamanetwork.com/journals/jama/fullarticle/186548" > Link to paper </a>
 </p>
 </div>